leonardo-martin/simplechat/README.md

 This project was a great opportunity to learn and practice:

 - Setting up a WebSocket server and handling real-time communication.
-- Using `localStorage` to persist data across sessions.
-- Styling with TailwindCSS for a clean and responsive UI.
-- Structuring a simple yet functional project for learning purposes.

 ---